What is SekChek?

 Paper savings.
 From the outset, we designed the business to be (almost) paper-less.
 For example, we only produced SekChek reports, Scan files and business records in electronic format.
 For formal documents and contracts we used digital signatures, rather than pen-based signatures written on paper.

-However, it took several years before we were able to eliminate all paper-based administrative documents, particularly those exchanged with SekChek’s suppliers and clients.
+However, it took several years - until 2012 - before we were able to eliminate all paper-based administrative documents, particularly those exchanged with SekChek’s suppliers and clients.

 We now feel very proud to say that SekChek is a totally paper-less business.